ClusterHQ/flocker/docs/gettinginvolved/infrastructure/documentation.rst

 This bucket has documentation uploaded to it from buildbot.
 Buildbot will upload documentation from all builds of release branches or tags here.
+The build will be uploaded to a folded named after the python version (i.e. the output of ``python setup.py --version``).

 Configuration
 `````````````